aviju888/portfolio/NEW_SITE_STRUCTURE.md

 - Hover animations
 - Technology tag display

+Note: The project card styling is consistent across domains (software and creative) to maintain visual coherence.

 ### Hero Sections
 Each domain has a customized hero section:
 - `SoftwareHero` - Blue gradient, tabbed interface